Yysrc/Mantis/README.md

 ## 🔧 Training

+## ✨ Acknowledgements
+Heartfelt thanks to the creators of [Metaquery](https://github.com/facebookresearch/metaquery) and [Lerobot](https://github.com/huggingface/lerobot) for their open-sourced work!

 ## 📝 Citation
 If you find our code or models useful in your work, please cite [our paper](https://arxiv.org/pdf/2511.16175):